 Moving your car without driving it yourself isn’t something you do every day, but there are thousands of car delivery companies dedicated to doing just that.

-Before you arrange any services to move your vehicle it’s important to establish a couple of details about your vehicle:
+Before you arrange any services for transporting your vehicle it’s important to establish a couple of details about your car:

-Basic details: Ensure you have the major details of your vehicle including make, model, year and registration numbers as well as the accompanying paperwork.
+Basic details: Ensure you have the major details including make, model, year and registration numbers as well as the accompanying paperwork.

 Condition: Thoroughly inspect your auto for any nicks, scrapes, dents or notable damage (inside and out).
 Leaks are particularly important to repair or notify transporters about, especially if your car is going on a multi-car trailer.